dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 So I implemented a new option to pass *--template* and issued a pull request (https://github.com/hechoendrupal/DrupalConsole/issues/2949), so the project template could be passed as parameter i.e. `drupal site:new /var/www/new --composer --template=dennisdigital/drupal-project`

 **site:install**
 This will install the site and append the database credentials to the bottom of settings.php.
 But our settings.php is committed to our repo and we really should not commit these credentials.
 Apart from security concerns, they vary depending on the environment, i.e. CI, QA, Production.

 So we placed these credentials into a separate file and then included it in settings.php e.g.
-File: web/sites/default/settings.php

 File: *web/sites/default/settings.php*
 ```php